speech therapy for larngectomy

 What is a Laryngectomy?

-A laryngectomy is a surgical procedure that removes part or all of the larynx, which is responsible for sound production, swallowing, and breathing.
-The larynx contains the vocal cords, so its removal directly impacts the ability to speak.
-In a total laryngectomy, the entire larynx is removed, and the airway is permanently redirected through a stoma (a small hole in the neck) to allow the person to breathe.
+A laryngectomy involves removing part or all of the larynx, which is responsible for sound production, breathing, and swallowing.
+In a total laryngectomy, the entire larynx is removed, and the airway is permanently redirected through a stoma (an opening in the neck) to allow for breathing.

 Types of Laryngectomy:

-• Partial Laryngectomy: Only part of the larynx is removed, preserving some voice function.
+• Partial Laryngectomy: Only part of the larynx is removed, allowing for some voice function to be preserved.

-• Total Laryngectomy: The entire larynx is removed, requiring the patient to use alternative methods to communicate.
+• Total Laryngectomy: The entire larynx is removed, requiring alternative methods of communication.

 Back to Table of Contents